uncscode/particula/docs/strategic_plan/strategic_planning_FY24.md

 #### Systems-Level Concepts (Classes)

 - **Role**: To abstract routine tasks, such as ODE coagulation simulation using particle classes.
 - **Utility**: Serves users requiring higher abstraction without delving into interface mechanics.
-These poeple already know what they are calling and how the procedures work.
+These people already know what they are calling and how the procedures work.
 - **Documentation**: Detailed Jupyter notebooks explaining the class's purpose, its importance, and connection to other code components.
 What it is, Why it is important, and how it relates to other parts of the code.
 At least three examples of how to use it.
 - **Testing**: Validated through Jupyter notebook execution.